Family Lawyers Sunshine Coast

 Negotiation

-If you are feeling overwhelmed by your situation and all of the information you need to know, perhaps it’s time to visit our calm office at the Noosa Marina, Tewantin, Sunshine Coast.
+If you are feeling overwhelmed and you want to know your rights, it’s time to visit our relaxed office at the Noosa Marina, Tewantin, Sunshine Coast.
 You’ll see a friendly face, find a wise ear and experience a steady step-by-step approach to resolving your separation, divorce and your parenting and financial settlements.
+While we prepare thoroughly, as if your matter would end up in Court, our negotiation skills will serve you to settle as quickly and painlessly as possible, if possible, in your circumstances.

-At Anumis Legal we are motivated by a positive, practical approach to separation and divorce, to enable you to move forward as fast and smoothly as possible.
-We appreciate how painful and stressful separation can be, and we will support you by helping you to determine your best options for your unique circumstances.
+Our family lawyers are motivated by a positive, pragmatic approach to separation and divorce to enable you to move forward as fast and smoothly as possible.
+We appreciate how painful and stressful separation can be, and help you to determine your best options for your unique circumstances, negotiating for you according to your needs and knowing the optimum outcomes for you at law.

-If you are separated and you have children, did you know that Section 601(1) of the Family Law Act 1975 (Cth) compels you to make a genuine effort to resolve your family dispute by family dispute resolution before applying to the courts for an order?
+Under Australian family law, separated parents must attempt mediation, before filing in court for parenting orders.
+If you are separated and you have children, Section 601(1) of the Family Law Act 1975 (Cth) compels you to make a genuine effort to resolve your family dispute by Family Dispute Resolution before applying to the Federal Circuit and Family Court for an order.

 You must participate in arbitration, conciliation, counselling, mediation or negotiations and comply with your duty to disclose relevant facts, reports and concerns.